fivetran/dbt_facebook_pages/README.md

 ## What does this dbt package do?

-- Produces modeled tables that leverage Facebook Pages from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-pages) in the format described by [this ERD](https://fivetran.com/docs/applications/facebook_pages#schemainformation) and builds off the output of our [Facebook Pages source package](https://github.com/fivetran/dbt_facebook_pages_source).
+- Produces modeled tables that leverage Facebook Pages from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-pages) in the format described by [this ERD](https://fivetran.com/docs/applications/facebook_pages#schemainformation).

 The main focus of the package is to transform the core social media object tables into analytics-ready models that can be easily unioned in to other social media platform packages to get a single view.
 This is aided by our [Social Media Reporting package](https://github.com/fivetran/dbt_social_media_reporting).